-- 1 tablespoon natural dish soap or natural oil
+- 1 tablespoon of natural dish soap or natural oil

-- 2 hot peppers or 1 tablespoon hot sauce
+- 2 hot peppers or 1 tablespoon of hot sauce

 Adding soap or oil can help the spray stick to the plant.
 Hot peppers contain capsaicin, which is what makes them spicy.
 Capsaicin is another natural pest repellent.
 Keep in mind that it is also a skin and eye irritant, so you may want to wear skin and eye protection as a precaution.
 Always wash your hands thoroughly after handling capsaicin.